Auto start job subsystems

 (MNS050/E) contains the detailed information about the subsystem.
 The 'Delay' field specifies the default delay in seconds that a job "sleeps" between iterations.
 The value is normally 60 seconds.

 The 'User' field displays the ID of the user that usually starts the subsystem and runs the jobs.
 This setting can be overridden by entering a user in 'Subsystem Job.
 Open' (MNS051).
 The value is normally M3.
 The user value can define different configurations per user on (MNS100/L) (retrieved from (MNS102), (MNS104)).
-If you have different system configurations, then there will be different subsystems with their jobs.
-If you have the same system configuration there will be one subsystem.
+If you have a different system configurations, then there are different subsystems with their jobs.
+If you have the same system configuration there is a subsystem.

 Working with subsystem jobs

 (MNS051/B) displays all the jobs in the subsystem and enables you to add new jobs.
-You can select F14='Crt standard' to automatically create the default set of jobs, or you can select option 3='Copy' to manually create the jobs.
+You can select F14='Crt standard' to automatically create the default set of jobs, or you can select the related option 22-'Add new instance' to create a new instance of the job manually.
+You can set the job status depending on your preferred job usage.

 Option 11='Sel records' displays 'Subsystem Job.
 Select Records' (MNS052), where you can select specific jobs to be included.